Black Ops 6 has the best CoD campaign in years, and you can play it on PC Game Pass right now

 Call of Duty campaigns are still worth it

-I’m often a bit shocked and disheartened when having conversations about single-player elements in FPS games today, as there’s sometimes an odd contempt for them and nothing encapsulates this more than discussions about campaigns in Call of Duty games.
+I’m always a bit shocked and disheartened when having conversations about single-player elements in FPS games today, as there’s often an odd contempt for them and nothing encapsulates this more than discussions about campaigns in Call of Duty games.

 To be fair, there’s some truth to what these players say: Call of Duty campaigns aren’t what they used to be, either culturally or in terms of quality.
-Still, even the excellent ones are often written off without examination.
-In many ways, it’s just a symptom of how the industry has evolved.
+Still, even the excellent ones are often written off without examination, and in many ways, it’s just a symptom of how the industry has evolved.

-Indeed, multiplayer games are much more commonplace today, but the death of the single-player game, including the first-person shooter, has been greatly exaggerated.
-Games like Doom Eternal, Wolfenstein, Halo Infinite, and the Far Cry series all have multiplayer elements, but the main draw of these games is still the single-player experience.
+Indeed, multiplayer games are much more commonplace today, but the slow death of single-player games, including the first-person shooter, has been greatly exaggerated.
+Games like Doom Eternal, Wolfenstein, and Halo Infinite have multiplayer elements, but the main draw for many of these games is the single-player experience.

 COD redefined the first-person shooter

-It’s also worth pointing out that we love Warzone and competitive online shooters as much as anyone else; we just have an appreciation for a high-octane FPS campaign and a good story.
+It’s also worth pointing out that we love Warzone and competitive online shooters as much as anyone else; we just also appreciate a well-crafted campaign and a good story.
 A real turning point for Call of Duty was with the original Modern Warfare in 2007.
-Like many of the games I mentioned above, this entry revolutionized the FPS genre, and the rest is history.
+Like many of the games I mentioned above, this entry revolutionized the genre, and the rest is history.

-However, MW1 (2007) wasn’t just a success because of its stellar multiplayer.
+MW1 (2007) wasn’t just a success because of its stellar multiplayer, however.
 It was also beloved for introducing us to a cast of characters that COD still capitalizes on today.
 You know who I mean: Captain Price, Soap, Ghost, Gaz.
 I’m talking about the Taskforce 141 crew and why they became iconic.

 The fact is, if you’ve not played through the original Call of Duty: Modern Warfare games, you’re missing out.
 My love for Call of Duty, and the whole reason why I’m sitting here writing this article on a Monday afternoon, was forged by these stories.
 And just as much as it was by the incredible multiplayer experience that COD has consistently delivered over the years.